By: AY1920S1-CS2103T-W12-3 Since: SEPT 2019 Licence: MIT

 -

-command.Due to the static nature of projection graphs, commands should NOT be executed while a projection graph is open, lest the behaviour of PalPay become unpredictable.
+Projectiongraphs do not update automatically when a newTransactionorBudgetis added or removed.
+Instead, they are statically rendered upon thedisplaycommand.Due to the static nature of projection graphs, commands should NOT be executed while a projection graph is open, lest the behaviour of PalPay become unpredictable.

-command should ALWAYS be followed by closing the projection graph window, before any other actions are performed within PalPay.
+Consequently, adisplaycommand should ALWAYS be followed by closing the projection graph window, before any other actions are performed within PalPay.

 4.8.
 Switching Tabs : view

 Want to switch tabs without using your mouse?
-You can switch to another tab with the view
+You can switch to another tab with the view command.

 4.8.1.
 Command Syntax